adambaskerville/Pylot/README.md

 Pylot is a very simple Python program which offers a GUI for quick plotting of single or multiple data files.
 If you want to see more about how it works, visit my [T>T blog post](https://adambaskerville.github.io/posts/PythonGUIPlotter/)

 It offers colour selection, line styles, legend labels and recognises LaTeX math syntax.
-This is what the GUI looks like and the resulting plot it produces.
+This is what the GUI looks like when you use it:

 ![](https://raw.githubusercontent.com/adambaskerville/adambaskerville.github.io/master/assets/img/PlotterGUI.gif)